biigle/biigle/docs/maintenance.md

         $ git remote add upstream https://github.com/biigle/biigle.git

     Check the [releases](https://github.com/biigle/biigle/releases) page for specific updating instructions.
 In particular, you should check if the latest changes include modifications to the `build/.env.example` file.
 If yes, update your `build/.env` file with the new variables.
-The detailed changelog in on releases page can show which files have been changed.
+The "full changelog" on releases page can show which files have been changed between releases.

 2. Get the newest versions of the Docker images: